Bethesda Home Care

 Home care may be a good first step when the person is still safe at home with scheduled support for meals, bathing, errands, companionship, reminders, medication prompts, dementia routine support, transportation, fall-risk awareness, or family caregiver relief.

-Assisted living may become more relevant when needs are constant, safety risks are high, social isolation is severe, or the home environment cannot support the level of supervision required.
+Assisted living may make sense when needs are constant, safety risks are high, social isolation is severe, or the home environment cannot support the level of supervision required.

 A flexible middle step